-Separation For Couples – A Solicitor’s Guide 💔
+Separation For Couples – The Complete Guide 💔

 Jun 12, 2020 | Christopher Dolton

 A reluctance to initiate divorce proceedings can often lead to the process of separation for couples who are having marriage difficulties.
 Going through this process, as opposed to immediately pressing ahead with a divorce, does however have its benefits.

 Separation is the process in which the couple no longer wish to live together but have not agreed that their marriage is over.
 Some couples choose to separate their responsibilities, assets and debts without formally proceeding with a divorce.
 In such circumstances, it can be extremely difficult to know how to manage the situation properly and often requires input from an experienced solicitor.
 The purpose of this guide is to provide useful information on the concept of separation for couples who may not wish to pursue the more conventional route of divorce.

 If you are going through the separation process and would like to seek expert legal advice and assistance please get in touch with one of our experienced family law solicitors by calling 0800 086 2929, emailing firstname.lastname@example.org are completing our Free Online Enquiry Form.

 In addition to office meetings, we also offer remote meetings via telephone or video conferencing software so can assist you wherever you are based.

 The idea of separation for couples going through marriage difficulties can sometimes be an appealing one, particularly for those who are either unsure whether they want to go ahead with a divorce, or those who still want to benefit from being legally married.

 There are a number of reasons as to why couples going through marriage difficulties may opt for the process of separation over divorce.
 For example: